nguyenhuutukhtn/flutter_cors_image/README.md

 ## Features

-This package offers two different approaches to solve image loading issues:
+This package provides a solution to solve image loading issues:

-### 1. CustomNetworkImage
+### CustomNetworkImage

 This approach follows this strategy:
 1. First, try to load the image using Flutter's normal `Image.network` widget